 Just as we respect all learning differences among students, we have equal respect for educators’ diverse learning journeys.

-Our learning communities are adaptive and relational in nature.
-Thus, our impacts are adaptive and relational.
-Though we certainly evaluate measures of success through participant registration numbers and quantitative pre- and post-tests, we believe that the detailed description that emerges from qualitative research often sheds more nuanced light on the shifts occurring in individuals, classrooms, schools, and districts.
-In previous evaluations, both quantitative and qualitative research have revealed clear evidence of educator mindset shifts.
+While we evaluate measures of success through participant registration numbers and quantitative pre- and post-tests, we also believe that the detailed description that emerges from qualitative research often sheds more nuanced light on the shifts occurring in individuals, classrooms, schools, and districts.

 In the longer-term, we look for shifts in policies and practices that reflect new priorities in schools and districts, such as adjustments to the school schedule, changes in district-wide professional development, and the implementation of new student handbooks, discipline codes, and family engagement activities.